vonNiklasson/graph-dac/README.md

 deviance       = 0.01
 ```

+It's also possible to assert that the graph is connected in one component through the function `network.is_graph_connected()`

+If it's not connected it's likely the network won't find a consensus.

 ### Actually solving the network

 In order to find a consensus you can use the `network.solve()` function.
 The `solve`